NHS Tracker: How is the NHS in your area coping this winter?

 Data for England is shown by NHS trust, where the trust includes at least one non-specialist hospital with a Type 1 A&E department.

 Type 1 means a consultant-led 24 hour A&E service with full resuscitation facilities.
-Some trusts have more than one Type 1 hospital.

 When you enter a postcode for a location in England you will be shown a list of NHS trusts in your area.
-They will not necessarily be in order of your closest hospital.
+They will not necessarily be in order of your closest hospital as some trusts have more than one hospital.

 Data for Wales and Scotland are shown by NHS board.